Store Hours

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
 In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Always read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will even out as time passes.
+If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 For more temperate areas, find your planting zone and prepare to get planting.
-Growing season begins early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of veggies, flowers, and plants thrive in southern California.
-If you've got good soil drainage, you can even grow citrus trees.
-You’ll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+The climate and weather make it easy to get and keep a beautiful garden.
+A wide variety of veggies, plants, and flowers thrive in southern California.
+You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
+You’ll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
 Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
 Planting tomatoes will yield thriving leaves and fruit, as they’re tropical in origin and love the heat.

-In the desert, native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
+In the desert, native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
 Other beloved garden vegetables love the heat.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.
+However, many flowers are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.

 Plant Seeds Outside With Direct Sow